Training>IHRP Course

 • Adjustments to the re-employment contract

-• Preparation for re-employment
+• ·Preparation for re-employment

-Award of Certificate
+Award of Certificates

+Participants must achieve at least 75% attendance and must have passed the competency assessments to attain the Statement of Attainment.
 The purpose of the short assessment is to help participants know their SWOT and does not guarantee the success/failure in the actual IHRP Certification Assessment.

-Please note that the above Short Course – “Employment Legislation & Industrial Relations” has been accredited by IHRP.
+Please note that the above Short Course – “Employment Legislation & Industrial Relations” has been accredited by

 Next Intakes